The internet is filled with SDR best practices, playbooks, and training tips.

 But how does it work?
 How do you know if those leads are actually qualified?

 Don't worry, it's not as creepy as you might think.

 Companies find your website — through organic search, marketing campaigns, etc.

 We match their IP addresses with information like domains and locations to figure out where they work.

-We pair that data with a customized database of contacts so we can provide the most relevant contact at that company
+We pair that data with a customized database of accounts so we can provide the most relevant contact at that company

-We show you not just who visited your website, but what they did while they were there.
+We show you not just which companies visited your website, but what they did while they were there.
 So you can put your SDR magic to work.

-So, for example, you can see that someone from Microsoft looked at your pricing page or a competitor was creeping on that new feature you just launched.
+So, for example, you can see that Microsoft looked at your pricing page or a competitor was creeping on that new feature you just launched.

 Even better, we don't just dump all that data on you to figure out what to do with it.
 Leadfeeder uses lead scoring to rate each lead on a scale of one to ten, so you can make smarter decisions about which leads to follow up with.

 Leadfeeder's quality score is based on several metrics, including: